TraderStatus.com __________ Why Form Your Own Entity?

 • Other c-corporation fringe benefits include (if not discriminatory in nature): group term-life insurance, disability insurance, $ 5,000 death benefit, stock purchase plans, option plans, cafeteria plans, child care plans, employer provided housing an meals.
 Also non-qualified deferred compensation plans - are available to c-corporations enabling them to provide non-tax deductible contributions to a non-qualified plan (on a discriminating basis), with tax deferred benefits to the company executives.

-• When a member of your LLC is an Out-of-State C-Corporation, legitimately domiciled and operated in Nevada for example, you can allocate a portion of your income to Nevada where there is no State income tax and where the IRS would tax the gains at the 15% tax rate.
+• When a member of your LLC is an Out-of-State C-Corporation, legitimately domiciled and operated in Nevada for example, you can allocate a portion of your income to Nevada where there is no State income tax and where the IRS might tax the gains at the lower 15% tax rate.

-• Note we said "legitimately domiciled and operated."
+• Note that we also said "legitimately domiciled and operated."
 There are vendors out there mass-marketing a "C-Corp solution" to taxpayers residing in high-tax States, particularly to those living in California.
-We have seen many of these setups were the taxpayer was charged thousands of dollars in consulting, planning and incorporation fees where the benefits were overstated.
+We have seen many of these setups were the taxpayer was charged thousands of dollars in consulting, planning and incorporation fees where the tax and legal benefits were overstated.

-• You can not trade from California through a registered Nevada C-Corp and legally avoid all California State taxes - due to the concept of taxation called "nexus" (for more information, search for "nexus" on this page: A Trader's Choice of Entities )
+• You cannot trade from California through a registered Nevada C-Corp and legally avoid all California State taxes on your earnings - due to the concept of taxation called "nexus" (for more information, search for "nexus" on this page: A Trader's Choice of Entities )

 • update: recently (2005) the IRS has been attacking owners of NV entities due to the high probability that those participating in aggressive tax abuse schemes have established a NV entity under the direction of Tax Fraud Promoters who are under observation due to the stepped-up enforcement in that area by the US Gov't.
 Sure, NV may promise secrecy - but when the IRS is threatening you with obscure fines of up to $10,000 for each tax form allegedly misfiled and for each allegedly required tax form not filed unless you cooperate fully by disclosing everything regarding your finances and investments, everything you know about the promoters and about all the people you know - well you get the picture, NV "secrecy" is a mere joke unless perhaps you have a team of high-power lawyers representing you.